Individuals and communities benefit when more daily trips are made by walking, bicycling, sharing rides and riding the bus. Those benefits include:

 - Stronger social connections

 Recognizing this, WCOG has created Whatcom Smart Trips, a program that helps community members make more of their trips by walking, bicycling, sharing rides or riding the bus.
-The program is administered and operated by WCOG with the support of the City of Bellingham, Whatcom County, the Whatcom Transportation Authority, the Washington State Department of Transportation and the U.S. Department of Transportation.
+The program is administered and operated by WCOG with the support of Whatcom Transportation Authority, City of Bellingham, Washington State Department of Transportation and U.S. Department of Transportation.

 Whatcom Smart Trips is a collection of programs and tools that assist community members in using sustainable transportation modes.
 These include: